Children born between 1 September 2008 and 31 August 2009 – or currently educated in Year Six – should start secondary school in September 2020.

 How to apply

-Please note that some schools also have a supplementary form that you may wish to complete in addition to the Reading application form.
+Please note that some schools also require a supplementary form that you may wish to complete in addition to your Reading application form.
 Please see below for more information.

 How places are allocated